Vehicle storm damage claims: FAQs

 I can haul my boat on a trailer.
 Where should I park it?

-If your boat is trailerable, you should take your boat with you when you evacuate.
+If your boat is trailer-able, you should take your boat with you when you evacuate.
 If you cannot take it with you, secure it on your property using every means available to you.
 Be sure to lock the trailer to help protect against theft.
 Take photos of your boat and trailer after they're secured.
-The photos will make it easier to show your claims representative what property was damaged and, if the boat and/or trailer are lost during a storm, the photos may help your claims representative locate them.
+The photos will make it easier to show your claims representative what property was damaged.
+And if the boat and/or trailer are lost during a storm, photos may help your claims representative locate them.

-I have to leave my boat in the water.
+I must leave my boat in the water.
 What can I do to help protect it?

 If your boat is moored at a marina, you should use new line to secure your boat to the pier.
-Place fenders on the sides of the boat so it will not sustain damage if it hits the dock.
-If your boat is not moored in a marina, you should place it away from other structures and boats and secure it using new line and three, proper-sized anchors.
+Place fenders on the sides of the boat to protect it from damage if it hits the dock.
+If your boat is not moored in a marina, place it away from other structures and boats and secure it using new line and three proper-sized anchors.

 Is it safe to drive through standing water?

 No. Never drive through standing water.
 Find an alternate route.
-Underlying currents could carry your vehicle away and your car could stall, trapping you in rising floodwaters.
+Underlying currents could carry your vehicle away, or your car could stall, trapping you in rising floodwaters.

 Don't overlook deep water dangers during and after hurricanes.
-Dirty water and sediment flow in with sudden coastal and inland flooding, and if you try to drive through deep water, you're putting yourself at risk.
+Dirty water and sediment flow in with sudden coastal and inland flooding.
+If you try to drive through deep water, you're putting yourself at risk.
 Also, do not, under any circumstances, drive over a downed electrical line.

 Is it safe to drive my RV or motorcycle in a hurricane?

 RVs and motorcycles are particularly vulnerable to hurricane-force winds and rain.
-If you are going to use one of these vehicles to evacuate, leave early — you don't want to get caught in high winds and heavy rains that can precede a serious storm.
+If you're going to use one of these vehicles to evacuate, leave early — you don't want to get caught in high winds and heavy rains that can precede a serious storm.

 What should I do if I'm driving and it starts to hail?